ProgrameurGentil/Auto-Fond/README.md

 - Exit the settings.
 - Refresh the page using the dedicated button.

+> [!TIP]
+> You can change the file name (which is a bit long: it's the version name) to the shorter “Auto-Fond”.

 # Problems ?
 Contact me : <a href="henzo.renet@etu.unilim.fr"> henzo.renet@etu.unilim.fr</a>